Organisational Culture: The Edgar Schein Model

 These models can become obsolete with new experiences.
 Recognising the obsolescence of our paradigms requires, in addition to courage, the mental tools or frameworks that help us forge new ones.

-Creating these frameworks is usually driven by a passion for learning and scientific curiosity, precisely what researchers like Schein do.
+Creating these frameworks is usually driven by a passion for learning and scientific curiosity, which is precisely what researchers like Schein do.

 Complicated and sometimes conflicting views in psychology, philosophy and cognitive analysis have produced different theories to explain organisational behavioural patterns, and Schein’s is one of many.